-- 1. Within the framework of the partnership as referred to in Article 10, the EIB Group shall take all necessary measures and precautions to avoid conflicts of interest with other implementing partners, including by putting in place a dedicated and independent team for the tasks referred to in points (b)(iii) to (vi) of Article 10(1).
+- Within the framework of the partnership as referred to in Article 11, the EIB Group shall take all necessary measures and precautions to avoid conflicts of interest with other implementing partners, including by putting in place a dedicated and independent team for the tasks referred to in points (b)(iii) to (vi) of the first subparagraph of Article 11(1).
 That team shall be subject to strict confidentiality rules, which shall continue to apply to members of the team after they have left the team. - 2.
 The EIB Group and other implementing partners shall inform the Commission without delay of any situation that constitutes a conflict of interest or is likely to lead to a conflict of interest.
-In case of doubt, the Commission shall determine whether a conflict of interest exists and shall inform the EIB Group of its conclusion.
+In the event of doubt, the Commission shall determine whether a conflict of interest exists and shall inform the EIB Group of its conclusion.
 In the event of a conflict of interest, the EIB Group shall take appropriate measures.
-The Steering Board shall be informed of those measures and their results. - 3.
-The EIB Group shall take the necessary precautions to avoid situations in which a conflict of interest could arise in the implementation of the InvestEU Advisory Hub, in particular in relation to its operational tasks in its role of supporting the Commission as referred to in point (d)(ii) of Article 10(1).
+The EIB Group shall inform the Steering Board of those measures and their results.

+3. The EIB Group shall take the necessary precautions to avoid situations in which a conflict of interest could arise in the implementation of the InvestEU Advisory Hub, in particular in relation to its operational tasks in its role of supporting the Commission as referred to in point (d)(ii) of the first subparagraph of Article 11(1).
 In the event of a conflict of interest, the EIB Group shall take appropriate measures.

-CHAPTER IV

-EU GUARANTEE
+Chapter IV EU guarantee